GENI-NSF/geni-tools/CONTRIBUTING.md

 The GENI-NSF repositories are very much a community driven effort, and your contributions are critical.
 A big thank you to all our [contributors](CONTRIBUTORS.md)!

-## Getting the Source
-GCF / geni-tools source code is available on [GitHub](https://github.com/GENI-NSF/geni-tools).

 ## Mailing Lists
  * GENI developers discuss general GENI development on dev@geni.net.
 Subscribe here: http://lists.geni.net/mailman/listinfo/dev.
  * GCF / geni-tools developers can subscribe to gcf-dev@geni.net here: http://lists.geni.net/mailman/listinfo/gcf-dev.
  * Omni users may raise issues or get announcements on the general [GENI Users mailing list](https://groups.google.com/forum/#!forum/geni-users).

-## Tracking Issues
-GCF / geni-tools has numerous existing tickets on [GitHub](https://github.com/GENI-NSF/geni-tools/issues).
-Look there first to see if the issue is known, or if there are comments on a suggested solution.
-See [below for tips on reporting new issues](#reporting-issues).

 ## General Guidelines
  - GENI-NSF projects are open source GitHub repositories, and as such follow the general [GitHub open source project guidelines](https://guides.github.com/activities/contributing-to-open-source/#contributing).